Big-Fig/Fediverse.app/README.md

 ###### prod

-Used for production builds
+Is used for production builds

 ###### dev

-Used for development builds.
+Is used for development builds.
 You can use only prod flavor if you don't need special config for development

 #### Config

-Main purpose of config files is to exclude sensitive data from source control and quickly enabled/disable and config some features like Push Notifications
+Main purpose of config files is to exclude sensitive data from source control and quickly enable/disable and config some features like Push Notifications

 Build script uses config from project root folder depends on flavor, so to build app you should have next files in root folder